SoftBank in talks with Japanese banks as it seeks loans to bail out WeWork | The Japan Times

-SoftBank Group Corp. is in talks with partner financial institutions including Mizuho Bank to receive loans totaling ¥200 billion to ¥300 billion to support The We Co., the operator of the WeWork office-sharing business, informed sources said Thursday.
+SoftBank Group Corp. is in talks with partner financial institutions including Mizuho Bank to secure loans totaling ¥200 billion to ¥300 billion to support The We Co., operator of the WeWork office-sharing business, sources with knowledge of the matter said Thursday.

 SoftBank plans to provide a total of $9.5 billion (¥1.03 trillion) in assistance to the financially troubled U.S. company.